 PLEASE READ THIS WEB PAGE ALL THE WAY TO THE END BEFORE REGISTERING!

 Reading this information will help you decide if QV is a good fit for your family.
-Scroll back up and click the “Register Here” button AFTER you’ve read the whole page.
+Scroll back up and click the following link AFTER you’ve read the whole page.
+You will need to register each of your children separately.

 ______________________________________________________________________